CalcKit — Free UK Calculators

 Gross profit margin = ((Revenue − Cost of Goods Sold) ÷ Revenue) × 100.
 Example: you sell a product for £100, it costs £60 to make — gross margin = (£40 ÷ £100) × 100 = 40%.
 Our calculator does this instantly.

-A business margin calculator helps you find the margin percentage on any product or service — showing how much profit divided by revenue you keep after costs.
-UK businesses use it to set prices, review financial health, compare product lines, and ensure each sale contributes positively to the bottom line.
+It helps you find the margin percentage on any product or service — how much profit you keep from each pound of revenue after costs.
+UK businesses use it to set prices, review financial health, compare product lines, and make sure every sale adds to the bottom line.

-Gross margin measures profit after subtracting only the direct cost of goods sold (materials, production).
+Gross margin measures profit after subtracting only the direct cost of goods sold — materials and production costs.
 Net margin subtracts all costs including operating expenses, salaries, rent, and overheads.
 A business can have a healthy 60% gross margin but a poor 5% net margin if overheads are too high.
 Always track both for a full picture of financial health.

 There are two levers: increase revenue or reduce costs.
 On the revenue side: raise prices (even 5% can dramatically improve margin percentage), upsell higher-margin products, or remove low-margin lines.
-On the cost side: renegotiate supplier contracts, reduce waste, and review overheads annually.
-Use this margin calculator to model the impact of each change before implementing it.
+On the cost side: renegotiate supplier contracts, cut waste, and review overheads annually.
+Use the calculator above to model the impact of each change before you make it.

 Operating profit margin sits between gross margin and net margin.
 It subtracts operating costs (salaries, rent, utilities, marketing) from gross profit but excludes interest and tax.
 Formula: (Revenue − COGS − Operating costs) ÷ Revenue × 100.
 A business with a 60% gross margin but 8% operating profit margin is spending heavily on overheads.
 Tracking operating profit margin separately shows whether your business model is operationally efficient before financing and tax effects are applied.